HiPerCoRe/KTT/OnboardingGuide.md

 ### Tuning parameters

-Tuning parameters in KTT can be either unsigned integers or floats.
+Tuning parameters in KTT support multiple value types: signed and unsigned 64-bit integers, doubles, booleans and strings.
 When defining a new parameter, we need to specify its name (i.e., the name through which it can be referenced in kernel source) and values.
 With the addition of more tuning parameters, the size of tuning space grows exponentially as we need to explore all parameter combinations.
 KTT provides two features for users to slow down the tuning space growth.

 ```cpp
 // We add 4 different parameters, the size of tuning space is 40 (5 * 2 * 4 * 1)